guzey/guzey.github.io1/_posts/2017-07-29-philosophers-for-sale.md

 "A valiant life, an all-perfect life is sold!
 Who wants to know everything?"
 "How is it: everything?"
 "He is the only wise man, thus he is the only king, and rich man, and general, and navigator."
-"And he is the only cook, and the only carpenter, and the only cattler?"
+"And he is the only cook, and the only carpenter, and the only cattleman?"
 "Of course."
 "I'd be crazy not to buy such a slave.
 So, stoic, are you not offended that you're a slave?"
 "Not at all.
 This does not depend on me, thus I'm indifferent towards it."